Ga が(1)

 I want to know the truth.

-Nihon no tabemono no naka dewa sushi ga ichiban suki desu.
+Nihon no tabemono no naka dewa sushi ga ichiban suki

 Of Japanese food I like sushi best.